Creating and Running a ThinkPHP 8 Project in ServBay

 1

-Initializing Project Configuration
+Initial Project Configuration

-Configure Database Connection Details
+Configure Database Connection

-ThinkPHP’s database config is typically in
+ThinkPHP’s database configuration is usually found in the

 config/database.php

-php<?php // config/database.php return [ // Default database connection 'default' => env('database.driver', 'mysql'), // Database connections 'connections' => [ 'mysql' => [ // Database type 'type' => 'mysql', // Server address 'hostname' => env('database.hostname', '127.0.0.1'), // Database name 'database' => env('database.database', 'servbay_thinkphp_app'), // It’s recommended to create a dedicated DB for each project // Username 'username' => env('database.username', 'root'), // Password 'password' => env('database.password', 'password'), // ServBay default password, for local development only! // Port 'hostport' => env('database.hostport', '3306'), // ... other configs ... ], // ... other DB connections ... ], ];
+php<?php // config/database.php return [ // Default database connection configuration 'default' => env('database.driver', 'mysql'), // Database connections 'connections' => [ 'mysql' => [ // Database type 'type' => 'mysql', // Server address 'hostname' => env('database.hostname', '127.0.0.1'), // Database name 'database' => env('database.database', 'servbay_thinkphp_app'), // It’s recommended to create a separate DB for your project // Username 'username' => env('database.username', 'root'), // Password 'password' => env('database.password', 'password'), // ServBay default password, use for local development only! // Port 'hostport' => env('database.hostport', '3306'), // ... other settings ... ], // ... other database connection configs ... ], ];

 1